ome/omero-documentation/omero/users/cli/chgrp.rst

 .. option:: --dry-run

     Run the command and report success or failure but does not move the objects.
-This can be combined with the :option:`chgrp --report` to provide a detailed confirmation of what would be moved before running the move itself.
+This can be combined with the :option:`omero chgrp --report` to provide a detailed confirmation of what would be moved before running the move itself.